 Are you looking for a kid-friendly vegetable dish?
 These Moroccan Carrots are just perfect!

 Does your family have a favorite recipe that you always serve when guests come over?
-One that you always bring to a new mother or a family in need?¬† Well then, do I have a recipe for you!
+One that you always bring to a new mother or a family in need?
+We do–and it's these carrots.

 Finally I am getting it onto my blog for her and for all of you.

 It has pencil marks throughout and though it is heavily vegetarian and our family is moving into eating more animal products, it will continue to be heavily used in my kitchen.

 Lorna's description sets the recipe up nicely:

 One of my favorite dishes, and one of the easiest to prepare.
 The paprika in the vinaigrette gives the carrots a reddish hue, and the spices accentuate their sweetness.
 Prepare this dish 2 hours in advance so the carrots become infused with the flavors.
 Serve warm or at room temperature.

-- Cook carrots either by steaming on the stovetop for 5-10 minutes, or in a pressure cooker.¬† If cooking in a pressure cooker, set steaming trivet in cooker, add water, bring to boil and set carrots on the trivet.
+- Cook carrots either by steaming on the stovetop for 5-10 minutes, or in a pressure cooker or Instant Pot.
+If cooking in a pressure cooker, set steaming trivet in cooker, add water, bring to boil and set carrots on the trivet.

-While the carrots are still warm, set them in a serving bowl and moisten them generously with the vinaigrette.
+- While the carrots are still warm, set them in a serving bowl and moisten them generously with the vinaigrette.
 Let the mixture sit for 2 hours (if at all possible), tossing occasionally.

-Just before serving, perk up the flavors with a bit of sea salt, if needed.
+- Just before serving, perk up the flavors with a bit of sea salt, if needed.